sarthfrey/sentimizer/README.md

 ## Sentimizer - Python Flask Project

-A a micro web app that does sentiment analysis on text to figure out if it's positive, negative, or neutral.
+A micro web app that does sentiment analysis on text to figure out if it's positive, negative, or neutral.

 Used Google App Engine with the
 [Flask micro framework](http://flask.pocoo.org).